cvghivebrain/HiveView/README.md

 * HS2 - no header
 * Amiga ILBM - failed on a few samples from https://telparia.com/fileFormatSamples/image/iffILBM/
 * JPEG XR - failed on samples from https://telparia.com/fileFormatSamples/image/jpegXR/
+* Lotus Manuscript - no samples
+* LSS16 - no samples
+* Lumena CEL - no samples
+* MAKIchan Graphics - failed on some samples from https://telparia.com/fileFormatSamples/image/makichan/
+* MegaPaint Symbol Library - no samples
+* New Print Shop - PNM files not read